pjaos/myenergi-display/doc/rpi_zero_installation.md

 ```

 - Install pipx
-This allows python applications to be executed in isolated environments.
+pipx allows python applications to be executed in isolated environments.
+Run the commands below to install the pipx software.

 ```
 sudo apt update